 Not just learning it off as a fact, but really understanding the idea and thinking through its implications and applications.

 But wait, there’s a third kind of ‘thinking about speech’!

 The very idea that ‘speech is a sequence of words’, or that ‘a word is a sequence of syllables’ or ‘a syllable is a sequence of sounds’, much as those ideas might seem like statements of obvious facts, are really ‘ways of thinking about speech’.

 In fact, those ideas about words, syllables and sounds are part of a whole elaborate theory of speech held by most people in our society – without even knowing it is a theory.

 We call it the Everyday Theory of Speech (ETS), or for short, the c-a-t theory, since it is based on the ‘obvious fact’ that c+a+t=cat.
 And as we’ve been hinting (or teasing outrageously!), many aspects of the c-a-t theory, though widely assumed to be true, are actually demonstrably false.

 But that is enough for now.
-And we step through these ideas (and many more) slowly and carefully in our module RTS101: Unlearning.
-If you want more intro before diving in to the unlearning modules, you might enjoy Experiencing Speech (from the top menu).
-But hopefully this brief discussion helps give you a clue as to what we mean by ‘thinking about speech’ — and whets your appetite for further exploration of How to rethink speech, which is our next topic.
+We step through these ideas (and many more) slowly and carefully in our module RTS101: Unlearning.
+But hopefully this brief discussion helps give you a clue as to what we mean by ‘thinking about speech’ — and whets your appetite for further exploration.

 Before we leave this – were you wondering what the two sentences would have sounded like if we’d copied ‘grey day’ on top of ‘Grade A’ instead?
 Here’s your chance to find out (and by the way, at Rethink Speech we love that kind of curiosity!):